klinker24/Android-3DTouch-PeekView/README.md

 options.setFullScreenPeek(true);
 // default is true.
 Unless you are going to animate things yourself, i recommend leaving this as true. options.setFadeAnimation(false);

+// PeekView has the ability to blur the background behind it, instead of just using a simple dark dim.
+// If you set a blurred view, then it will invalidate whatever you set as your background dim.
+// usually this should be the root view of your layout options.setBlurredView(rootView);

 Peek.into(...).with(options).applyTo(...);
 ```